Frequently Asked Questions about the Rice Genome Annotation Project Resource

 We have assigned pub_locus to the rice genes.
 They can be retrieved at the Locus Name Search.
 We have not submitted the annotation to GenBank unless the sequences have been finished at TIGR.

-8. I noticed dates for the directories under the pseudomolecule ftp site have changed a few times since their release: is the database still the same?
+8. I noticed dates for the directories under the pseudomolecule download site have changed a few times since their release: is the database still the same?
 Back to top

-The dates for the ftp site directories may not reflect the dates of data release.
-For each version, the README file under each ftp directory states the date for the data release.
+The dates for the download site directories may not reflect the dates of data release.
+For each version, the README file under each directory states the date for the data release.

-9. Why are some models missing from the ftp files?
+9. Why are some models missing from the Download site files?
 Back to top

-We excluded the partial genes, pseudogenes, and small gene models (<50 amino acids) in the ftp files from our pseudomolecules.
+We excluded the partial genes, pseudogenes, and small gene models (<50 amino acids) in the annotation files for the pseudomolecules.

 10. Can I order an EST clone from you?
 Back to top